Growing Tomatillos: Enjoy Salsa Verde All Summer Long

 Tomato fruitworms are related to the tobacco budworm, and between the two of them they can cause severe damage.
 Armyworms are also of concern to tomatillo growers, particularly the southern armyworm or fall armyworm species.

 All of these can be wiped out by the use of bacillus thurigiensis, more commonly known as BT.
-Monterey BT is an excellent product to spread around your plants for organic control of caterpillar-type pests.
+BT spray is an excellent product to spread around your plants for organic control of caterpillar-type pests.

 The root knot nematode can be a below-ground pest of tomatillo.
 These microscopic pests will chew on the roots of the plant, causing damage that makes it difficult for the plant to feed.